crisboarna/terraform-aws-api-gateway-lambda-sqs/README.md

 ### Lambda

 This module is created with full customization by user.
-Can use either local filename path `lambda_file_name` or remote S3 bucket configuration.
+- Can use either local filename path `lambda_file_name` or remote S3 bucket configuration.
+- Supports Lambda Layers
+- Supports VPC

 **Must** use either the local filename or S3 option as they are mutually exclusive.
 Exports S3 bucket to allow usage by multiple Lambda's but given `lambda_code_s3_bucket_use_existing=true` it will use existing S3 bucket provided in `lambda_code_s3_bucket_existing`.